 5. Improve Your Credit Score

-If you have a good credit score, you make yourself a more attractive borrower.
-A bank will be more willing to work with you, even if you want a smaller loan, if you have good credit.
-If you don’t know your credit score, you can find out for free here.
+The higher your credit score, the more attractive you are as a borrower.
+If you have good credit, a bank will be more willing to work with you, even if you want a smaller loan.
 You can improve your credit with simple changes, such as paying bills on time and paying down outstanding debt.

 Knowing your credit score can be helpful as you start navigating loan applications, and fortunately, you can check your credit score for free.
 If your credit score is too low to get an SBA loan, but your business needs a loan, there are bad credit business loans available outside of SBA loans.